mittelmark/tpack/doc/tpack.md

     - making it Tcl 9 aware
 - 2025-01-02 - release 0.4.1
     - making it Tcl 9 aware, another fix
-- 2025-01-03 - release 0.5.0 rewrite using base64 instead of tar and as well only supporting single file approach, so tapp files
+- 2025-01-03 - release 0.5.0
+    - rewrite using base64 instead of tar and as well only supporting single file approach, so tapp files
-- 2025-10-13 - release 0.6.0 lz4 compression set to 9 as lz4 v1.10 seems to have
-               lower compression level as default
+- 2025-10-13 - release 0.6.0
+    - lz4 compression set to 9 as lz4 v1.10 seems to have lower compression level as default
+- 2025-10-26 - release 0.7.0
+    - fix for tmp folder issue for different users using the same application

 ## TODO

 - nsis installer for Windows, to deploy minimal Tcl/Tk with the application
+- tclkit wrapping using sdx for Windows

 ## AUTHOR